amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Planning/index.md

 ![Delivery Planning & Delivery Plans](../delivery-governance.png)

+## Objective

+Ensure efficient coordination and execution of tasks to achieve timely and successful delivery of a solution

 ## Delivery Planning

-Delivery Planning is an event and procedure in which the delivery team produces and/or updates a structured delivery plan, detailing the current plan for solving a problem and delivering a solution.
+Delivery Planning is an event and procedure in which the delivery team produces and/or updates a structured delivery plan, detailing the current plan and approach for delivering a solution.

 ## Delivery Plans

 Delivery Plans are a set of artefacts produced and maintained by the delivery team and should be clear, visible and easily accessible.
-Delivery Plans include a **design plan**, **implementation plan** and **warranty plan**.
+Delivery Plans include a **design plan**, **implementation plan**.
 Delivery Plans should be continually reviewed and updated throughout the entire problem solving lifecycle.

 ## Design Plans